-- If you plan to create a new user account for the VCS Helper service, the logged on user must have Domain Administrator privileges or must belong to the Domain Account Operators group. - When configuring a user account for the Veritas VCS Helper service, make sure that the user account is a domain user.
+- If you plan to create a new user account for the VCS Helper service, the logged on user must have Domain Administrator privileges or must belong to the Domain - When configuring a user account for the Veritas VCS Helper service, make sure that the user account is a domain user.
 The Veritas High Availability Engine (HAD), which runs in the context of the local system built-in account, uses the Veritas VCS Helper service user context to access the network.
 This account does not require Domain Administrator privileges. - Make sure the VCS Helper service domain user account has "Add workstations to domain" privilege enabled in the Active Directory. - Verify that each system can access the storage devices and each system recognizes the attached shared disk.
-Use Windows Disk Management on each system to verify that the attached shared LUNs (virtual disks) are visible. - If you plan to set up a disaster recovery (DR) environment, you must configure the wide-area connector process for global clusters. - If you are setting up a Replicated Data Cluster configuration, add only the systems in the primary zone (zone 0) to the cluster, at this time.
+Use Windows Disk Management on each system to verify that the attached shared LUNs (virtual disks) are visible. - If you plan to set up a disaster recovery (DR) environment, you must configure the wide-area connector process for global clusters. - If you are setting up a Replicated Data Cluster configuration, add only the systems in the primary zone (zone 0) to the cluster, at this time. - In an any-to-any configuration, you can add the systems for all the Exchange servers when creating the cluster, not only the first Exchange server.